BeatriceColeridge/name-vote/README.md

 The project can be used as a starting point for recording candidate names, gathering preferences, and reviewing the results.

 This README provides a clear project guide for setup, usage, and future maintenance.

+## Features

+- Keep a list of candidate names.
+- Support a structured voting or preference process.
+- Help compare name options in one place.
+- Provide a foundation that can be extended as the project grows.